Siemens sees first results of ultrasound turnaround

-FRANKFURT Siemens is seeing the first signs of success from a turnaround of its underperforming medical ultrasound business, the chief executive of Siemens Healthineers said on Monday.
+FRANKFURT (Reuters) - Siemens is seeing the first signs of success from a turnaround of its underperforming medical ultrasound business, the chief executive of Siemens Healthineers said on Monday.

 "We know we can do better and we will do better.
 We have a clear multi-year plan to turn this business around.
 We aim for a leading position in general imaging and cardiology," Bernd Montag told analysts in a webcast presentation.